luhsra/hyperalloc-bench/artifact-eval/README.md

 The data from the paper is located in the `~/hyperalloc-bench/<benchmark>/latest` directories and the plots in `~/hyperalloc-bench/<benchmark>/out` (`<benchmark>` can be `compiling`, `inflate`, `multivm`, `stream`).
 The `stream` directory also contains the `ftq` data.

+### Stream and FTQ Parameters

+The parameters for the STREAM and FTQ benchmarks were chosen based on the hardware memory bandwidth and CPU frequency of our test system.
+The results on your hardware might be skewed a bit.
+However, the overall trends should be similar.

+If the stream benchmark terminates before growing the VM, you might have to increase the `--stream-iters` parameter.

+The FTQ benchmark highly depends on the CPU frequency.
+Thus, the "shrink" and "grow" markers might not be aligned correctly in the plots.
+This is especially the case if the CPU frequency varies (frequency scaling, TurboBoost).
+However, the general trends (noticeable reductions in work for virtio-balloon and virtio-mem+VFIO) should be similar to the paper.
+Also, you can increase the runtime with the `--ftq-iters` parameter.

 ## Exploring the Artifacts